mezhanglei/react-dragger-sort/README.md

 # features
 The component consists of three parts: the `DndContextProvider` component, the `DndArea` component and the `DndArea.Item` component.
 - `DndContextProvider` component: provides three callback functions to modify the state after dragging and dropping.
 Determine if the drag is within the same area based on the `source` (source of the drag) and `target` (target of the placement) in the drag callback function parameters.
-- `DndArea` component: provides the draggable area in which the dragging and dropping behaviour takes place.Support for cross-domain drag and drop between different `DndArea`, Different `DndArea` nesting is also supported
+- `DndArea` component: provides the draggable area in which the dragging and dropping behaviour takes place.Support for cross-domain drag and drop between different `DndArea`, Different `DndArea` nesting is also supported.
+Note that this component must be given `id`;
 - `DndArea.Item` component: wraps the element to be dragged and dropped so that it can be dragged and dropped.
-Note that this component must be given `index`;
+Note that this component must be given `id`;

 ### install
 ```